google/turbinia/README.md

                         Log file
   -r REQUEST_ID, --request_id REQUEST_ID
-                        Create new requests with this Request ID -R, --run_local       Run completely locally without any server or other infrastructure.
-This can be used to run one-off Tasks to process data locally.
-  -S, --server          Run Turbinia Server indefinitely -V, --version         Show the version
+                        Create new requests with this Request ID -S, --server          Run Turbinia Server indefinitely -V, --version         Show the version
   -D, --dump_json       Dump JSON output of Turbinia Request instead of sending